sveinbjornt/ensk.is/README.md

 ## Deployment

-The ensk.is web application is implemented using the [FastAPI](https://fastapi.tiangolo.com/) Python web framework.
+The ensk.is an ASGI web application implemented using the [FastAPI](https://fastapi.tiangolo.com/) Python web framework.
-To deploy it, you need to set up a Python virtual environment (3.7+) and install dependencies:
+To deploy it, you need to set up a Python virtual environment (3.8+) and install dependencies:

 ```sh
 virtualenv -p /path/to/python3 venv